Nakajima J1N Gekkō: Operational history

-The J1N1-S was used against B-29 Superfortresses in Japan, though the lack of good radar and insufficient high-altitude performance handicapped it since, usually, only one pass could be made against the higher-speed B-29s.
-However, some skillful pilots had spectacular successes, such as Lieutenant Sachio Endo, who was credited with destroying eight B-29s and damaging another eight before he was shot down by a B-29 crew, Shigetoshi Kudo (nine victories), Shiro Kurotori (six victories), and Juzo Kuramoto (eight victories); the last two claimed five B-29s during the night of 25–26 May 1945.
-Another Gekkō crew shot down five B-29's in one night, but these successes were rare.
+The J1N1-S was frequently used against USAAF Boeing B-29 Superfortresses over the Japanese home islands, though the lack of good radar and insufficient high-altitude performance handicapped the aircraft since it could usually only perform a single pass against the higher-speed B-29s.
+However, some skillful pilots had achieved considerable successes, such as Lieutenant Sachio Endo, who was credited with destroying eight B-29s and damaging another eight before he was shot down by a B-29 crew, Shigetoshi Kudo (nine victories), Shiro Kurotori (six victories), and Juzo Kuramoto (eight victories); the last two claimed five B-29s during the night of 25–26 May 1945.
+Another Gekkō crew shot down five B-29s during a single night, but these successes were uncommon.
 Many Gekkō's were also shot down or destroyed on the ground.

+In the closing year of the conflict, Japan opted to expend many of its remaining J1Ns on kamikaze attacks.